CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

    ![](./media/ss-5.png)

-1. In the next pane, select **RAG** option as we are building a retrival based agent.
+1. In the next pane, select **RAG** option as we are building a retrieval based agent.

    ![](./media/ss-6.png)